PaulBarrere/diffusion-project/README.md

 *Light scattering by a single particule is well analitically described (Rayleigh and Mie theories).
 Nevertheless describing the scattering phenomenon through a layer composed of several particles, numerical methods are needed like the Monte-Carlo one using randomness*

-*This project gathers FORTRAN 90 codes that simulate *
+*This project gathers FORTRAN 90 codes that simulate light scattering through a layer of spherical particles between 2 boundless parallel planes.
+First, *

 ----------------------------------------
-## Fichiers des modules FORTRAN 90
+## Modules in FORTRAN 90
   * mod_param.f90
   * mod_random.f90
   * mod_fzero.f90